gitasong/mws-restaurant-stage-3-full/README.md

 # **Grow With Google Mobile Web Specialist Certification Course**

-### **Restaurant Reviews - Stage 2**
+### **Restaurant Reviews - Stage 3**

 #### _By Nicole Freed_

 ## Note to Udacity Reviewers:
 The directory structure of this project is somewhat different from the norm.
 Therefore, please carefully follow the instructions below to set the project.
+Also, this project uses webpack-dev-server on `localhost:8080` instead of the Python server on port 8000.
+Please follow this protocol for best results.
 Thank you!

-## Project Overview: Stage 2
+## Project Overview: Stage 3

 ### Description